DrThomasAger/smile/README.md

 ***(: Smile*** is compatible with all models.
 It is another way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON to write prompts.

 Curious?
-I have crafted an example prompt that demonstrates how simple structure can create a consistent role.
+I have written an example prompt that demonstrates how simple structure can create a consistent role.

 Their role is an "expert" who is designed to respond lengthily and with jargon.